-The Legislative Research Unit is pleased to present the Eighteenth Edition of Preface to Lawmaking, which presents and explains the legislative process, and is compiled for new legislators as a companion text for the biennial New Members' Conference.1
+The Commission on Government Forecasting and Accountability is pleased to present the twentieth Edition of Preface to Lawmaking, which presents and explains the legislative process, and is compiled for new legislators as a companion text for the biennial New Members' Conference.

-Although the First Edition of Preface appeared as a Preliminary Print in November of 1982 (with the actual First Edition following in August of 1983), the publication's roots began in November of 1960 with the Illinois Legislative Council's2 publication Lawmaking in the Illinois General Assembly, which was prepared pursuant to Proposal 377 sponsored by Representative Warren L. Wood.
+Although the First Edition of Preface appeared as a Preliminary Print in November of 1982 (with the actual First Edition following in August of 1983), the publication's roots began in November of 1960 with the Illinois Legislative Council's publication Lawmaking in the Illinois General Assembly, which was prepared pursuant to Proposal 377 sponsored by Representative Warren L. Wood.
 Lawmaking in the Illinois General Assembly was an "experimental manual" that sought to provide a systematic survey of Illinois lawmaking procedures, delving into constitutional and statutory directives and examining the formal and informal rules of procedure that had been adopted by the two houses of the Illinois General Assembly.
 The original manuscript was prepared by Richard C. Spencer, professor of political science at Coe College, Cedar Rapids, Iowa.
-This work was adapted by Jack F. Isakoff, then research director of the Illinois Legislative Council, and Samuel K. Gove, then an associate professor at the Institute of Government and Public Affairs at the University of Illinois at Urbana-Champaign.3 Revised editions appeared in 1963, 1968, and 1970.
+This work was adapted by Jack F. Isakoff, then research director of the Illinois Legislative Council, and Samuel K. Gove, then an associate professor at the Institute of Government and Public Affairs at the University of Illinois at Urbana-Champaign.
+Revised editions appeared in 1963, 1968, and 1970.
 From then until the Preliminary Print of the First Edition of Preface to Lawmaking was published in 1982, various components of Lawmaking were issued separately and continued to be used as training materials at New Members' Conferences.
 However, no complete, comprehensive volume was published.

-The Preliminary, First, and subsequent early editions of Preface to Lawmaking were primarily written and updated by Charles R. Scolare, a Legislative Council research associate with many years' experience as an observer of the General Assembly, with significant assistance provided by David R. Miller, then a staff attorney at the Council.4 Mr. Miller, currently deputy director for research at the Legislative Research Unit, had assumed primary updating and editing responsibilities by the Fourth Edition, published in October of 1988, and continues to oversee the updating and editing of the publication today with assistance from various Legislative Research Unit staff.
+The Preliminary, First, and subsequent early editions of Preface to Lawmaking were primarily written and updated by Charles R. Scolare, a Legislative Council research associate with many years' experience as an observer of the General Assembly, with significant assistance provided by David R. Miller, then a staff attorney at the Council.
+Mr. Miller, currently Research Administrator at the Commission on Government Forecasting and Accountability, had assumed primary updating and editing responsibilities by the Fourth Edition, published in October of 1988, and continues to oversee the updating and editing of the publication today with assistance from various Commission on Government Forecasting and Accountability staff.